-Here are some of the best ten bathrooms in San Francisco and the Bay Area.
+Here are some of the best ten bathrooms in San Francisco & the Bay Area.
 I have photographed hundreds of award winning bathrooms for magazines, NKBA and books.
-Manufactures Ann Sacks, Woodmode, Wilsonart along with stone importers and retailers like Restoration Hardware have commissioned me for interior and architectural photography.
+Manufactures Ann Sacks, Wood-mode, Wilsonart along with stone importers and high-end retailer Restoration Hardware have commissioned me for interior and architectural photography.